 Because kettlebell exercises require a good amount of explosive power for swinging the kettlebell, it also requires magnificent comfort and stability to walk with the kettlebell without hurting any joints of your body.

 Minimalist barefoot-style kettlebell shoes will surely add more advantages to your kettlebell training.
-As they are not over spongy and not tight rather they are wide in shape, flexible, and superb grippy which ensure more comfort.
+They are not over spongy and not tight rather they are wide in shape, flexible, and superbly grippy which ensures more comfort.

-The zero-drop design and the wide toe box come to play because you can engage your whole feet equally and use the toes with full power.
+The zero-drop design and the wide toe box come into play because you can engage your whole feet equally and use the toes with full power.

 Are weightlifting shoes suitable for kettlebell training?